eventmachine/eventmachine/docs/GettingStarted.md

 ## An Echo Server Example ##

-Lets begin with the classic "Hello, world"-like example, an echo server.
+Let's begin with the classic "Hello, world"-like example, an echo server.
 The echo server responds clients with the same data that was provided.
 First, here's the code:

 {include:file:examples/guides/getting\_started/01\_eventmachine\_echo_server.rb}